-A griddle, used for cooking, has a flat cooking surface with a heat source underneath.
-A griddle can be a piece of cookware, such as a cast iron griddle that is heated over a burner, or it can be built into a range.
-Electric griddles are also a popular option that are plugged in and stand separately from a stovetop.
+A griddle is a great piece of cooking equipment to have in the kitchen.
+It is a flat cooking surface with a heat source underneath and can be in one of three formats.
+It can be a piece of cookware, such as a non-stick or cast iron griddle that is heated over a burner, or it can be built into a range.
+There are also electric griddles, which are plugged in and rest on the counter, separately from a stovetop.

 Cooking on a Griddle

-A commercial griddle (i.e. a griddle that is built into a range top) is similar to a flat top but they're different in certain respects.
-For one thing, flat tops tend to be made of lighter steel, and the heat source underneath the griddle is a straight heating element, not multiple round ones.
-Also, food is cooked directly on the griddle, whereas a flat top can accommodate cookware (such as pots and pans) on its surface as well as food.
+A commercial griddle (i.e. a griddle that is built into a range top) may look similar to a flat top but they are different in certain respects.
+For one thing, flat tops tend to be made of lighter steel, and the heat source underneath is made up of multiple round burners, not one that is rectangular and runs across the entire top, as is with a griddle.
+Also, only food is placed directly on the griddle, whereas a flat top can accommodate both food and cookware (such as pots and pans) on its surface.

-- Use a properly sized spatula.
-If you are cooking oversized sandwiches or other large food items, use a larger spatula to prevent burning yourself (and the food).
+You should also use a properly sized spatula.
+If you are cooking oversized sandwiches, giant pancakes, or other large food items, use a larger spatula to prevent burning yourself (and the food).

-- Keep an eye on excess grease during cooking.
-If you are cooking bacon, you will have a lot of excess grease and will need to make sure the grease can be drained.
+It is important to keep an eye on excess grease during cooking.
+If you are cooking bacon, for example, you will have a lot of grease and will need to make sure the grease can be drained and will not overflow onto the stovetop.
 Grease fires occur when grease interacts with an open flame.

 Cleaning and Caring for a Griddle

-When you are finished cooking, scrape off all the food reside and cooked bits from your griddle.
-It can be helpful to follow that by wiping the griddle clean with a damp rag.
+Like any other cooking tool, in order to keep it in good working shape and extend its life, you need to clean the griddle after each use.
+When you are finished cooking, scrape off all the food residue and cooked bits from your griddle.
+It can be helpful to then wipe the griddle clean with a damp rag.
 Wear protective gloves, as the griddle will still be hot.
-Finally, add a thin coat of cooking oil, wipe it down with a rag, and safely store it so you will be ready to cook next time.
+Finally, add a thin coat of cooking oil, wipe it down with a rag, and safely store it so it is ready the next time you need it.